shivannis/xandr-docs-public/xandr-docs/monetize/enable-native-assembly-for-the-server-side.md

 ---
 title: Enable Native Assembly for the Server Side
-description: The article helps you to enable native assembly for the server side. ms.date: 10/28/2023
+description: Enable server-side Native Assembly, create native assemblies in Monetize, then, for each associated placement ms.date: 10/28/2023
 ---